 How Much Are You Willing To Spend?

-Baby blankets are often well used during the first year but after that, they may not be used anymore.
+Baby blankets are often well used during the first year, but after that, they might not be used anymore.

 Is The Baby Sensitive To Wool?